Dorset Moth Recording Scheme

 - Any other useful information not contained in the above

-For recorders wishing to use online recording on the Internet, we recommend either Living Record or iRecord .
+For recorders wishing to use online recording on the Internet, we recommend Living Record .
+An alternative is iRecord .
 Living Record is endorsed by the Dorset Environmental Records Centre . iRecord is supported by the National Biodiversity Network .

-For any moth records of interest including photographs, articles, details of events for the website, please email Terry Box at .
+For any moth records of interest including photographs, articles, details of events for the website, please email the verification team at or Terry Box at .

 Difficult, scare or rare species